-Well, I am obviously really proud of my debut album that will be coming out this November.
 My friends Evan Jiroudek (drums/precussion/vocals) and Matt Denis (Bass, Mixing/Production) really helped me make something special and I’m excited to release it into the world.

 As an artist I am proud of all the lines that I’ve blurred for myself.
 Like, I used to just see myself as just a guitarist, but then I started collaborating with people and writing my own songs.
 Then playing other instruments, and learning to write for orchestra, and learning recording and producing techniques….
 Etc. It’s hard to explain but this growth has made my artistry feel potentially infinite and not defined by a single label like “guitarist,” and thats a really exciting feeling.
 It makes me feel free and those lines are becoming increasingly blurred the more I learn, the more music I listen to, and the more people I play with.

 Is our city a good place to do what you do?

 Haha oh man.
 I have a hard time with questions like this because even though I am from Los Angeles, I sometimes have a love/hate relationship with it.
 There is some really incredible stuff here for sure but sometimes I have to ask if it’s good for me.
 I mean the food here is incredible so at least I can get fat and die here and be happy.